Tonia Williams, VWPP Fall 2019, Vassar ’21, talks about her internship

 In an art gallery or foundation, a Parisian museum, a non-profit organization in human rights or the environment, a lab intern, as a teaching assistant in a school, or a volunteer working with newly arrived populations in Paris, for instance.
-Students experience new Parisian neighbourhoods and venues in their internship placements.
+Students also get to experience new Parisian neighbourhoods and venues in their internship placements.

-Think you might want to teach someday?
+You can explore a possible career path: Think you might want to teach someday?
 Come back to France or go to another country to work after graduation?
+Work in an international environment?
 Explore your field of study in the workplace?
-Discover the daily life of French schoolchildren and their teachers?
+Discover the daily life of Parisian schoolchildren and their teachers?
 Observe how a scientific laboratory undertakes their research?
-Interact with artists and a gallery in a world renowned café?
+Interact with artists and a gallery in a world-renowned café?
 All our interns experience a possible career path as they take part in the local populations’ lives going about their work in their « stages ».

 How does it work?

 A list of current opportunities will be provided during the Paris orientation session dedicated to this topic.
 We encourage students to discuss possibilities with their French professors and major advisors on campus, and follow up on any personal contacts in Paris as well.
 Further information can be consulted on our French website.
 Students apply for these internships by the second week of classes. « Stages » last for approximately 8-10 weeks, and are undertaken concurrently with students’ four academic courses.
 Students spend between 2 and 15 hours per week in the field, and are encouraged to keep an internship journal and participate in a dedicated meeting on how to maximize their « stage » experience.